 The self-check ROM at mask ROM location \$1F00-\$1FEF determines if the MCU is functioning properly.
-The following tests are performed:
+These five tests are performed:

-- 1. I/O Functional test of ports A, B, and C - RAM Counter test for each RAM byte - 3.
-Timer Test of counter register and OCF bit - SCI Transmission test checks for RDRF, TDRE, TC, and FE flags
+- 1. I/O Functional test of ports A, B, and C - 2.
+RAM Counter test for each RAM byte - 3.
+Timer Test of counter register and OCF bit - 4.
+SCI Transmission test checks for RDRF, TDRE, TC, and FE flags